survivejs/webpack-book/manuscript/building/03_code_splitting.md

 Even though splitting our bundles can help a notch, they are not the only solution, and you may still end up having to download a lot of data.
 Fortunately, it is possible to do better thanks to **code splitting**.
 It allows us to load code lazily as we need it.

+One way to do it is to load more code as the user enters a new view of the application.
+You can also tie loading to a specific action like scrolling or clicking a button.
+You could also try to predict what the user is trying to do next and load code based on your guess.
+This way the functionality would be already there as the user tries to access it.

 T> Incidentally, it is possible to implement Google's [PRPL pattern](https://developers.google.com/web/fundamentals/performance/prpl-pattern/) using webpack's lazy loading.
 PRPL (Push, Render, Pre-cache, Lazy-load) has been designed with mobile web in mind.

 ## Code Splitting Formats